BloxiFi/bloxifi-fe/README.md

 After cloning the repo, run `yarn` inside the repo root.
 The repo is organized into `apps/` and `packages/`. `packages/` contain all re-usable code across the codebase, while `apps/` contain all applications.

-We handle environment variables in `.env` files with default values in each `app`'s folder, i.e. `apps/web/env` contains `local.env`, `staging.env` and `production.env` that contain default values for specified environments.
-If the repo is freshly cloned, you can copy each `app`'s `local.env` file to the `app`'s root folder as `.env` - f.e. `cp apps/web/env/local.env apps/web/.env`

 Each app has a `serve` and `build` npm script and by utilising `lerna` we can build all apps in parallel by running `yarn build` in the repository root, or spin up a development server `yarn serve`